Police vehicles equipped with automated external defibrillators in North America: Miami Dade County, FL

 In 1999 the Miami Dade Police Department partnered with the Metropolitan Miami-Dade County Public Health Trust and the Miami Heart Research Institute to examine the impact of police responders in combination with EMS on response times and survival rates from SCA.
-In 1999, between February 1 and July 1, all Miami-Dade police officers were equipped with AEDs.
+In 1999, between 1 February and 1 July, all Miami-Dade police officers were equipped with AEDs.
 This program involved 1900 police officers across 9 districts.
 The Metropolitan Miami-Dada County 9-1-1 emergency dispatching system was adjusted to accommodate a dual dispatching process.
 The results of this study indicated that dispatching police officers equipped with AEDs simultaneously with traditional EMS, in a large urban area can provide substantially reduced response times.
 This improved response time directly related to improved survival rates for victims of SCA with ventricular fibrillation or pulseless ventricular tachycardia (VF/VT).
 During this experiment, the survival rate for witnessed victims of SCA with VT/VF who were assisted by simultaneously dispatched police and EMS was 24%.
 The survival rate for witnessed victims of SCA with VT/VF who were assisted by EMS alone was 10.5%.
 The results of these studies have influenced many police departments throughout North America to adopt similar defibrillator programs for their vehicles.